TeamDevDev/technical-development-week-seven-through-sixteen-starter/writing/review.md

 TODO: Write a brief one paragraph response to this question.

-#### What is one practice/technique from the Fuzzing/Debugging book that enabled you to become a more joy-filled software engineer?
+#### What is debugging?
+How can debugging support the development of high-quality software?

 TODO: Write a brief one paragraph response to this question.

-#### From the perspective of technical development and the content in the Fuzzing/Debugging book, what is the greatest weakness of your software engineering team?
-Why?
-How would you advise the team to improve?
+#### What is testing?
+How can debugging support the development of high-quality software?

 TODO: Write a brief one paragraph response to this question.

-#### From the perspective of technical development and the content in the Fuzzing/Debugging book, what is your greatest weakness?
-Why?
-How do you plan to improve as this course continues?
+#### What is one insight from either the FB or DB books that you have applied to your practice of software engineering?
+What happened when you applied this insight?

+TODO: Write a brief one paragraph response to this question.

+#### What is one practice from either the FB or DB books that enabled you to become a more joy-filled software engineer?

 TODO: Write a brief one paragraph response to this question.